Case Study

 Grounding the Problem in Real Sales and Customer Reality

-Discovery focused on understanding how sales teams actually learned, retained, and reused knowledge, and how customers experienced that information during live conversations.
+Discovery focused on how sales teams learned, retained, and reused knowledge, and how customers experienced that information in live conversations.
 The existing system relied heavily on tribal knowledge, outdated documents, and long email threads that were difficult to search, update, or trust.

-I led discovery across internal sales teams and customers, synthesizing qualitative and quantitative inputs into a shared understanding of where breakdowns occurred and why existing tools were failing to scale.
+I led discovery across internal sales teams and customers, synthesizing qualitative and quantitative inputs into a shared view of where breakdowns occurred and why the current system was failing to scale.

-I partnered with a specialized research firm to conduct moderated user interviews, while remaining directly involved in research planning, live sessions, and synthesis.
-In parallel, I led large-scale surveys to understand audience demographics, motivations, and behavioral differences across small business owners and growth-oriented entrepreneurs.
+Discovery combined multiple inputs to confirm patterns rather than rely on isolated anecdotes.
+I partnered with a specialized research firm to conduct moderated customer interviews while remaining hands-on in planning, live sessions, and synthesis.
+In parallel, I led large-scale surveys to understand demographics, motivations, and behavioral differences across small business owners and more entrepreneurial operators.

 Synthesis of qualitative interviews with sales representatives, capturing recurring objections, mental models, and workarounds that shaped how knowledge needed to be structured and reused.